-Although we’ve grown beyond the first ten, we operate in small teams that are given ownership over projects and results.
-Root is where it is today due to the hard work, ingenuity, and exceptional performance of the people here.
-The idea behind Root is simple and well-known.
-Insurance companies have known for a long time that how people drive is more predictive of their likelihood of getting into an accident than their demographics.
+Insurance companies have known for a long time that people’s driving behavior is more predictive of their likelihood of getting into an accident than their demographics.
 However, actually executing on this idea is challenging.
 We’ve been fortunate to build an incredibly talented team that has brought this idea to life.

-Periodically, teams gather for a retrospective.
-We discuss what’s going well and what’s not going well, and we identify action items we want to take.
+Our teams regularly gather for retrospectives to identify opportunities for improvement.
+We discuss what’s going well and what’s not going well, and we identify action items we want to pursue.
 Reflecting on how to become more effective as a team is a critical component of our process.
-The entire engineering organization at Root does a retrospective each quarter.

-Our product team sets roadmaps and objectives on a quarterly basis.
+Our product team sets road maps and objectives on a quarterly basis.
 As we wrap up one quarter and plan to start work on the next, we set aside three days for Hack Days.
-It’s an opportunity for the engineering team to hone skills, explore new technologies, and work on problems entirely of their choosing.
+It’s an opportunity for the engineering team to hone skills, explore new technologies, and work on problems entirely of our choosing.

-For our mobile apps, we release weekly.
-We cut release branches every Tuesday morning, at the end of the iteration.
+We release weekly for our mobile apps.
 If a feature isn’t quite ready, we wait to ship it until the next release.
 We value the consistency and predictability of the weekly “train schedule” release strategy.
-For our backend, we release daily.
+For our back-end, we release twice a day.

 We primarily work individually, but we also periodically do pair programming.
 We have pairing stations set up to be comfortable and conducive to collaboration: two monitors (mirrored), two keyboards, and two mice hooked up to a single computer.
 While our pull request process can help engineers learn and grow, there are many aspects of software development that can’t be taught via pull requests.
 PRs only contain the end-result of writing code; they don’t capture the process of getting there.
 Tools, techniques, and thought processes can all be improved via pairing.

-We’ve designed our interview process to allow us to make hiring decisions confidently, while also being efficient with candidates’ time.
+Our interview process is designed to make hiring decisions confidently, while also being efficient with candidates’ time.

-We ask everybody interviewing with us to write a little bit of code.
-Formally, this is known as a work-sample test.
-Of course, it can be difficult to ascertain true engineering ability from a small bit of code, but we’ve found this exercise to be a representative indicator of ability.
+We ask everybody interviewing with us to write a little bit of code as a work-sample test.
+Of course, it’s difficult to determine true engineering ability from a small bit of code, but we’ve found this exercise to be a representative indicator of ability.

-Following the coding exercise, we schedule a one-hour phone interview with two engineers at Root.
-We cover a variety of questions to try to asses breadth and depth of expertise, as well as engineering philosophy.
+Following the coding exercise, we’ll schedule a one-hour phone interview with two engineers at Root.
+We cover a variety of questions to assess breadth and depth of expertise, as well as engineering philosophy.
 We’ve shaped our topics to reflect the actual work that we do at Root and the skills we’d require for the position.